step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 In a plugin declaration `<mode-mask>` modifies plugin capabilities.
 Calculate this decimal number as the Bitwise And of the following bit values:

 ```
-    0x1  Plugin is installed/validated but disabled/invisible
+    0x1  DISABLED  Plugin is installed/validated but disabled/invisible/unallocated
 ```

 **Example of disabled plugin**